 Breakfast and departure in private vehicle with our archaeologist and English translator for an archaeological survey of this important, legendary and uniquely beautiful island, considered by some to be the richest petroglyphs area in Latin America, home to more than 600 distinct petroglyphs sites.
-Ometepe may be the Sicily of Mesoamerica, although it was not as of great strategic importance, its lake position, in the middle of Central America, made it the crossroads of numerous conquests, commerce and cultures and no doubt was a place of significant religious importance for the final pre-Columbian cultures of Nicaragua before the conquest.
-Visit to petroglph sites, basalt human-animal morphing statue site and the tremendous El Ceibo museum, a stunning private collection that crossing more than 7 millenniums of island history.
+Ometepe may be the Sicily of Mesoamerica, although it was not as of great strategic importance, its lake position, in the middle of Central America, made it the crossroads of numerous conquests, commerce and cultures and no doubt was a place of significant religious importance for the final pre-Colombian cultures of Nicaragua before the conquest.
+Visit to petroglyph sites, basalt human-animal morphing statue site and the tremendous El Ceibo museum, a stunning private collection that crossing more than 7 millenniums of island history.
 Lodging at San Juan del la Isla.

 DAY 07: OMETEPE ISLAND – MASAYA MARKET & VOLCANO – MANAGUA

 Breakfast and morning at leisure on the coast of this warm lake.
 Private transfer to the dock for the ferry to the mainland.
 Transfer overland to the Managua with a visit to the Masaya artisan’s market and Volcano national park in route.
 Lodging at selected Hotel.